Connectime4ever/MechaCar_Statistical_Analysis/README.md

 When looking at the individual t-results by lot.
 Lots 1 and 2 with p-values around 1 and 0.61, respectivelly confirm their means are statistically similar to the population mean.

-In the case of Lot3, the p-value obtained in the t-test of approximatelly 0.04, means that there is enough evidence to reject the null hypothesis and state that the its mean and the population's are not statistically similar.
+In the case of Lot3, the p-value obtained in the t-test of approximatelly 0.04, means that there is enough evidence to reject the null hypothesis and state that Lot3 mean and the population mean are not statistically similar.

 ## Study Design: MechaCar vs Competition